-A large botnet of around 90,000 compromised servers has been attempting to break into WordPress websites by continually trying to guess the username and password to get into the WordPress admin dashboard.
+We first started this page when a large botnet of around 90,000 compromised servers had been attempting to break into WordPress websites by continually trying to guess the username and password to get into the WordPress admin dashboard.

 You can quickly review WordPress login attempts to see if your site has recently been under attack.